DBCDK/dbcdk.github.io/Culrservice.md

 A *Provider* is a provider of data to CULR, ie. an institution (such as a library) that have user accounts attached.
 It may be a public library, an educational library or a research library.
-Providers (or brokers acting on behalf of one or more providers) are set up in CULR administration system (DBC VIP base) using the 6-digit part of their ISIL number.
+Brokers can act on behalf of one or more providers.
 Providers are allowed to create, delete, or modify data.

 An *Account* contains information about a user's registration with a given provider.
 Account information consists of userIdType (CPR, LOCAL, or